jesshmusic/grafana-example/README.md

 ## Features

 - Product table powered by Grafana UI components
+- Time series price history graph powered by Plotly (30-day price trend for each product)
 - Data fetched live from a backend GraphQL API (local or AWS)
 - Prettier code formatting
 - Unit testing with Jest and React Testing Library